nosas/blog/keras_tuner_tensorboard/article.md

 We can begin tuning with three easy steps:

-1. Create a function that returns a Keras model with the desired hyperparameter search space
+1. Define the desired hyperparameter search space
-2. Define a KerasTuner optimization instance (tuner) of `Hyperband`, `BayesianOptimization`, or `RandomSearch`
+2. Create a KerasTuner tuner object of type `Hyperband`, `BayesianOptimization`, or `RandomSearch`
 3. Launch the tuning process

 Pretty simple, right?
 Let's take a look at how we can implement the above steps.

-### Create a model-building function and search space
+### Define the hyperparameter search space

 Defining a search space is as simple as replacing the layers' hyperparameter values with KerasTuner's search space methods: `hp.Int`, `hp.Float`, `hp.Choice`, etc.
 More details about the KerasTuner search space methods can be found [here](https://keras.io/api/keras_tuner/hyperparameters/).